queekusme/ThePotionGame/README.md

     type 'add flowers' to add flowers to the current potion type bottle to create the potion, this should produce a potion of 10 Fortune This is an example of 2 ingredients together producing a different effect just because they have been combined

-Multiple Effects on one potion:
+Combining Effects:

-    type 'add flowers' to add flowers to the current potion type 'add flowers' to add flowers to the current potion again type bottle to create the potion, this should produce a potion of 10 Luck, 10 Luck (Currently combining effects such as this is not implemented), This is an example of multiple effects on one potion
+    type 'add flowers' to add flowers to the current potion type 'add flowers' to add flowers to the current potion again type bottle to create the potion, this should produce a potion of 10 Luck, 10 Luck (This is combined into 20 Luck), This is an example of multiple effects on one potion

 Multiple Effects: